brentlintner/linus/TRACKER.md

 * Optimize output token limit by showing plan first, then file-to-file and part-by-part (no show code first)
   * Limit your response to 8000 characters: If you are writing a large file, split it up into smaller chunks and send the first chunk, then the second chunk, etc.
+* Bug: one line before each file when wrapped

 ## Backlog